 Volunteers are an integral part of our zoo family!
 Do you want to spend more time at the zoo?
 Do you love educating people about the wonders of nature and the animals that live around us?
 Do you love the idea of volunteering for a good cause?

-• The Jr. Docent program is the Binghamton Zoo’s volunteer program for teenagers aged 14-17.
+• The Jr. Docent program is the Ross Park Zoo’s volunteer program for teenagers aged 13-17.
 Through this program, youth learn about the zoo animals, interact with and educate the public, facilitate activity stations, assist with the Zoo School program and even earn opportunities to help further develop larger projects at the zoo!
 The Jr. Docent program is most active during the summer, though they will have additional opportunities to volunteer throughout the year.

 • Jr. Docents are required to participate in the Ross Park Ranger program, which serves as a training and evaluation program.
 As such, new Jr. Docents are only accepted in the winter & spring, up until a week before the Ross Park Ranger program.
 They must complete the Ross Park Ranger program and be accepted before they are able to volunteer as a Jr. Docent.